 Cut waste.
 Cut Emissions.
 Fight climate change.

 The No Waste Challenge is a global competition initiated by What Design Can Do (WDCD) in partnership with the IKEA Foundation.
-We are calling on creatives — both small hackers and big dreamers — to submit innovative solutions to reduce waste and to rethink our entire production and consumption cycle.
-The deadline for submissions is 1 April 2021.
+We are calling on creatives and innovators to submit innovative solutions to reduce waste and to rethink our entire production and consumption cycle.
+The deadline for submissions is 20 April 2021.

 The answer is straightforward and devastating: our planet is drowning in waste.
 Every year we dump a massive 2.12 billion tonnes of it worldwide.
 This is partly because we’ve created an economy in which 99% of the stuff we buy is trashed within six months.
 If all this waste was put on trucks, they would stretch around the Earth 24 times.

 The issue is systemic, and has disastrous impact on all other wicked social and environmental problems.
 From causing biodiversity loss to accelerating global warming — the destructive way in which we currently extract, produce and consume resources is driving us towards a climate crisis.
 If we can address the underlying root problems and symptoms of waste, we have a fighting chance at building a future that works for both people and planet.
 Will you join us?

 We are already consuming 75% more resources every year than the Earth can sustain in the long term.
 And this overshoot is set to increase by a stunning 70% by 2050 unless we make some major changes — and fast.
 We believe that design has the power to raise awareness and change how things are made and what they are made of.
 Design also has a role to play in shifting narratives and facilitating alternative visions of the future.
 The COVID-19 crisis has provided us with an unprecedented opportunity to do so, and to re-evaluate our current systems in the process.
 It could help facilitate many step changes, and open doors for ideas, products, services and systems once deemed too radical.